Tax Object¶

 The Tax object is used the same in both the receipt object and

 in the item object.
-A receipt or receipt item contains a taxes
+A receipt or receipt item contains a taxes property and

 is always a list of tax objects.
 Each tax object describes a specific tax at a